-During your pregnancy, you and your health care provider will talk about your delivery options.
+During your pregnancy, you and your care provider will talk about your delivery options.
 Many (but not all) women with diabetes deliver their babies by Cesarean birth for various reasons, including large fetus size.

-You and your provider may schedule your delivery in advance of your due date.
-Once the delivery date is determined, several things will occur.
+You and your provider may schedule your delivery before your due date.
+Once the delivery date is chosen, several things will occur.